solivr/tf-crnn/README.md

 This version uses the `tf.estimator.Estimator` to build the model.

 ### Contents
-* `src/model.py` : the definition of the model
+* `src/model.py` : definition of the model
-* `src/data_handler.py` : the function for data loading, preprocessing and data augmentation
+* `src/data_handler.py` : functions for data loading, preprocessing and data augmentation
-* `hlp/numbers_mnist_generator.py` : generates a sequence of digits to form a number using the MNIST database
+* `src/config.py` : `class Params` manages parameters of model and experiments
+* `src/decoding.py` : helper fucntion to transform characters to words
 * `train.py` : script to launch for training the model, more info on the parameters and options inside
 * `export_model.py`: script to export a model once trained, i.e for serving
+* Extra : `hlp/numbers_mnist_generator.py` : generates a sequence of digits to form a number using the MNIST database
+* Extra : `hlp/csv_path_convertor.py` : converts a csv file with relative paths to a csv file with absolute paths

-### How to
+### How to train a model

 The main script to launch is `train.py`.
-To train the model, you should input a csv file with each row containing the filename of the image (full path) and its label (plain text) separated by a space :
+To train the model, you should input a csv file with each row containing the filename of the image (full path) and its label (plain text) separated by a delimiting character (let's say ' ') :

 ```
 /full/path/to/image1.{jpg,png} string_label1